programming-concert-programming/setlists/README.md

 ## Scripts

-The main python files are names in the form `{where}_{what}_{how}`.
+The main python files are named in the form `{where}_{what}_{how}`.
 E.g.,
 `setlistfm_events_api` goes to